Cogitate-consortium/cogitate-data/docs/09_appendices.md

 This questionnaire should be filled by the participant before the experiment.
 It asks for some information such as name, weight (kg), email, data of birth and phone number of the subject following by a couple of questions including:

-* Have you participated in a MEG study before?
+- Have you participated in a MEG study before?
-* Do you suffer from any medical condition that may be relevant (e.g. epilepsy, diabetes, asthma)?
+- Do you suffer from any medical condition that may be relevant (e.g. epilepsy, diabetes, asthma)?
-* Do you suffer from claustrophobia?
+- Do you suffer from claustrophobia?
-* Have you been formally diagnosed with attention deficit (hyperactivity) disorder (AD(H)D)?
+- Have you been formally diagnosed with attention deficit (hyperactivity) disorder (AD(H)D)?
-* Have you been formally diagnosed with autism spectrum disorder (ASD)?
+- Have you been formally diagnosed with autism spectrum disorder (ASD)?
-* Other information (e.g. spectacle prescription)
+- Other information (e.g. spectacle prescription)

+### fMRI Screening Form

+Before participating in the experiment, subjects were asked to provide information on various aspects, including personal details (name, birthdate, age, sex, email, telephone), visual and hearing acuities, neurologic/psychiatric history, medical history, and handedness.
+Below is the list of questions asked:

+**Visual Acuity**

+- How would you rate your vision?
+[Excellent, Good, Fair, Poor]
+- Do you use corrective lenses (e.g., glasses & contact lenses)?
+[Yes, No]
+- If “Yes” to question 2, which form of corrective lenses do you use?
+[Glasses, Soft contact lenses, Hard contact lenses, Lenses prescription, if known]
+- Are you color-blind?
+[Yes, No]
+- Which is your dominant eye?
+[Left, Right]

+**Hearing Acuity**

+- How would you rate your hearing?
+[Excellent, Good, Fair, Poor]
+- Do you use assistive listening devices (e.g. hearing aids)?
+[Yes, No]

+**Neurologic/Psychiatric and Medical History**

+- Do you currently suffer from any neurologic or psychiatric disorders (e.g. depression, bipolar disorder)?
+[Yes, ----, No]
+- Have you previously been diagnosed with any neurologic or psychiatric disorders (e.g., depression, bipolar disorder)?
+[Yes, ----, No]
+- Have you ever experienced a loss of consciousness (e.g., concussion or coma)?
+[Yes, Date/duration of LOC, No]

+**Handedness**

+- Which is your dominant hand?
+[Left, Right, Ambidextrous]

+**Participation**

+- Are you interested in participating in this study?
+[Yes, No]

 ## Appendix 2.
 Case Report Form